 Apprenticeships in Scotland

-Further education (FE) tutors teach young people, over the age of 16, a wide variety of courses that train them for careers in construction or engineering.
+Further Education (FE) tutors teach students and apprentices over the age of 16.
+They develop students’ practical and theoretical understanding of a wide variety of courses and train them for careers in construction or engineering.

 Steve Howard is a senior instructor for CITB at the Tunnelling and Underground Construction Academy (TUCA) in London.